• Skip to primary navigation

 Arizona leash law includes escalating misdemeanor penalties for owners who fail to comply with leash laws, starting with a fine of no more than $250 for the first infraction, a fine of no more than $100 for the second violation within two years, and a fine of no more than $500 for a third violation.
 Violations after this, if the dog hasn’t been declared vicious, can lead to a fine of no more than $5,000 and jail time for up to five days.

-Contact Dog Bite Attorney Brad Johnson Injury Law Firm
+Dog Bite Attorney Brad Johnson Injury Law

 Filed Under: Dog Bites